Manu343726/cmakepp/oo-cmake-pull-request.md

 ### The block

-The idea is to have a biicode block with all your sources, where the users access the functionality via `include(manu343726/oo-cmake/oo-cmake)`.
+The idea is to have a biicode block with all your sources, while users access functionality via `include(manu343726/oo-cmake/oo-cmake)`.
 Check the block [here](https://www.biicode.com/manu343726/oo-cmake).

 ### Dependency management

-biicode is a file-based dependency management system, that means that biicode uses files as its unit of dependency.
+biicode is a file-based dependency management system.
+That means biicode uses files as its unit of dependency.
 So if you use `foo.cpp` from a `manu343726/lib` block, biicode will download the `foo.cpp` file only, not the entire `manu343726/lib` block.
 This is interesting for large libraries and codebases, because only the `#include`d files will be downloaded.

 But that does not work in this case.
-Your `oo-cmake.cmake` file depends in many CMake scripts and some extra C++ files that should be retrieved too, but you are not using our `include(user/block/script)` convention (And I'm not going to change your sources) so this does not work directly.
+Your `oo-cmake.cmake` file depends in many CMake scripts and some extra C++ files that should be retrieved too, but you are not using our `include(user/block/script)` convention (And I'm not going to change your sources), so this dependency retrieving does not work directly.

-However biicode allows you to specify dependencies manually in the `biicode.conf` file, the configuration file of the block:
+However, biicode allows you to specify dependencies manually in the `biicode.conf` file, the configuration file of the block:

 ```
 [dependencies]